amis-erc20/amisdex/_posts/2017-10-21-how-kiwiex-compares-other-exchanges.md

 ### Unstoppability

-This is AMIS Exchange's main selling point!
+This is AMIS DEX Exchange's UNIQUE selling point!

-We're big fans of EtherDelta, but it's not quite as decentralized as often thought - the order book is held on EtherDelta's servers, making it somewhat vulnerable to being shutdown due to regulatory action or DDOS attack.
+We're big fans of EtherDelta and 0x relays, but it's not quite as decentralized as often thought - the order book is held on EtherDelta's servers, making it somewhat vulnerable to being shutdown due to regulatory action or DDOS attack.

 Similar comments apply to 0x relayers.
 On the other hand, clients' coins are safely protected by a smart contract in both cases, which is a big plus.